TruLaw is investigating the Breast Mesh Lawsuits.

 GalaFLEX and Phasix Mesh by BD (Becton Dickinson)

-• GalaFLEX Scaffold variations: GalaFLEX Lite, GalaFLEX 3D, and GalaFLEX 3DR versions made from poly-4-hydroxybutyrate (P4HB) polymer, marketed for tissue reinforcement
+• GalaFLEX Scaffold variations including GalaFLEX Lite, GalaFLEX 3D, and GalaFLEX 3DR versions are made from poly-4-hydroxybutyrate (P4HB) polymer and were cleared for tissue reinforcement applications.

-• Phasix Mesh products: Phasix Mesh and Phasix ST Mesh received clearance for soft tissue repair but were widely used in breast surgery
+• Phasix Mesh products including Phasix Mesh and Phasix ST Mesh received clearance for soft tissue repair and have been widely used in breast surgery despite lacking specific clearance for that application.

-• Whistleblower allegations: Former BD medical director Dr. Hooman Noorchashm, a safety advocate, raised alarms about potential pro-oncogenic immune responses and unreported adverse events related to these products
+• Dr. Hooman Noorchashm, a former BD medical director and patient safety advocate, has raised questions about potential adverse events and reporting practices related to these products.

 Other Manufacturers and High-Risk Products

-These findings regarding synthetic mesh outcomes parallel patterns seen in previous mass tort litigation involving surgical mesh devices.
+Additional manufacturers are under review after FDA analysis identified specific products with notably higher rates of certain complications.
+These findings regarding surgical mesh outcomes parallel patterns seen in previous mass tort litigation involving surgical mesh devices.

-Legal claims now target these additional manufacturers and devices:
+Legal investigations now include these additional manufacturers and devices:

-• AlloMax and FlexHD: FDA analysis showed notably higher rates of explantation, reoperation, and infection for these acellular dermal matrix products manufactured by C.R.
-Bard/BD and Ethicon/Johnson & Johnson
+• AlloMax and FlexHD were identified in FDA analysis as showing notably higher rates of explantation, reoperation, and infection compared to other acellular dermal matrix products used in breast reconstruction.

-• Widespread ADM usage: Acellular dermal matrix products were used in approximately 55% of immediate breast reconstruction procedures between 2015-2020
+• Acellular dermal matrix products were used in approximately 55% of immediate breast reconstruction procedures between 2015-2020, representing widespread use of these materials.

-These allegations follow an established pattern in medical device litigation where manufacturers promoted products for applications beyond their regulatory clearance while failing to adequately warn physicians and patients about known risks.
+• These investigations follow an established pattern in medical device litigation where attorneys examine whether manufacturers adequately informed physicians and patients about uses beyond FDA clearance.

-If you received any of these mesh products during breast surgery and suffered complications, you may have grounds for legal action against the manufacturers.
+If you received any of these mesh products during breast surgery and suffered complications, you may wish to consult with an attorney about potential legal options.

 If you received AlloMax, FlexHD, GalaFLEX, or Phasix mesh products during breast surgery and suffered infections, reoperation, or implant removal, you may have legal options.

-Contact TruLaw using the chat on this page to receive an instant case evaluation and learn if you qualify to pursue a Breast Mesh Product Liability Lawsuit today.
+Contact TruLaw using the chat on this page to receive an instant case evaluation and learn if you qualify to pursue a Breast Mesh Product Liability Claim today.

 Legal Rights and Filing a Breast Mesh Lawsuit

-Women who experienced complications from breast mesh implants have legal pathways to pursue compensation through product liability claims.
+Women who experienced complications from breast mesh implants may have legal pathways to pursue compensation through product liability claims.
+These potential claims follow patterns established in previous mesh litigation.

 Who Qualifies to File a Breast Mesh Lawsuit?

-Women may qualify to file lawsuits if they meet these criteria:
+Women may qualify to pursue legal claims if they meet these criteria:

-• Received breast mesh implants: Women who underwent breast reconstruction after mastectomy or cosmetic augmentation/lift procedures involving internal bra mesh products like GalaFLEX, Phasix, AlloMax, or FlexHD
+• Women who underwent breast reconstruction after mastectomy or cosmetic augmentation/lift procedures involving internal bra mesh products like GalaFLEX, Phasix, AlloMax, or FlexHD may have potential claims.

-• Experienced qualifying complications: Injuries including infection requiring treatment, persistent pain affecting daily life, mesh failure or migration, nerve damage, tissue damage, or reconstructive failure requiring revision surgery or implant removal
+• Qualifying complications may include infection requiring treatment, persistent pain affecting daily life, mesh failure or migration, nerve damage, tissue damage, or reconstructive failure requiring revision surgery or implant removal.

-• Possess necessary documentation: Surgical records identifying the specific mesh product used, medical records documenting complications and treatments received, and records of any revision surgeries or ongoing care requirements
+• Documentation requirements typically include surgical records identifying the specific mesh product used, medical records documenting complications and treatments received, and records of any revision surgeries or ongoing care requirements.

-Product liability operates through the court system, allowing patients harmed by design, manufacturing, or marketing defects to bring lawsuits against manufacturers.
+• Product liability claims allow patients harmed by alleged design, manufacturing, or marketing defects to bring legal action against manufacturers through the court system.

-Timely action remains important as statute of limitations vary by state, typically two to four years from injury or discovery.
+Timely action remains important as statutes of limitations vary by state, typically two to four years from injury or discovery.
+Consulting with an attorney promptly helps ensure legal rights are preserved.

 Types of Compensation Available in Breast Mesh Claims

-Compensation calculations consider injury severity, reduced earning capacity, pain, and long-term quality of life impact.
+Medical device litigation may provide compensatory damages addressing financial losses and personal suffering from allegedly defective products.
+Compensation calculations typically consider injury severity, reduced earning capacity, pain, and long-term quality of life impact.

-• Medical expenses: Economic damages cover emergency treatment costs, revision surgery expenses, ongoing care, physical therapy and rehabilitation, and future medical needs
+• Medical expenses as economic damages may cover emergency treatment costs, revision surgery expenses, ongoing care, physical therapy and rehabilitation, and future medical needs related to mesh complications.

-• Pain and suffering: Non-economic compensation addresses physical pain endured, emotional distress and psychological impact, diminished quality of life, and loss of enjoyment of normal activities
+• Pain and suffering as non-economic compensation may address physical pain endured, emotional distress and psychological impact, diminished quality of life, and loss of enjoyment of normal activities.

-• Lost income and earning capacity: Economic damages include wages lost during recovery, income lost due to additional procedures, reduced earning capacity from permanent limitations, and compensation for career impact
+• Lost income and earning capacity as economic damages may include wages lost during recovery, income lost due to additional procedures, reduced earning capacity from permanent limitations, and compensation for career impact.

-Compensatory damages in medical device cases include economic losses like medical expenses and lost wages, plus non-economic losses such as pain and suffering.
+• Compensatory damages in medical device cases typically include economic losses like medical expenses and lost wages, plus non-economic losses such as pain and suffering, with amounts varying based on individual circumstances.

-TruLaw provides instant eligibility assessments and connects qualified claimants with breast mesh injury lawyers dedicated to pursuing the compensation they deserve.
+TruLaw provides eligibility assessments and connects individuals with breast mesh injury lawyers dedicated to pursuing compensation for those who may have valid claims.

 Contact TruLaw using the chat on this page to receive a free consultation and instant case evaluation.